Title: | Using CF-Compliant Calendars with Climate Projection Data |

 resolution()

-: The average separation between the offsets in the CFtime instance
+: The average separation between the offsets in the CFTime

 These functions are deprecated and should no longer be used in new code.
 The below table gives the replacement function to use instead.
 The function arguments of the replacement function are the same as those of the deprecated function if no arguments are given in the table.